Family Stories

 This part has been called Market Hill, but the premises are numbered in the High Street sequence and there is no apparent name plate.
 Beyond Peacocks, the continuation is called Queen Street.

 Charles Provart Keeble (bap.
-20 Oct 1844 at St Edmund, Bromeswell, Suffolk), son of John Keeble and Emma Cockell Provart, married Ann Prior (b.
+20 Oct 1844 at St Edmund, Bromeswell, Suffolk), son of John Keeble and Emma Cockle Provart, married Ann Prior (b.
 1842), daughter of Charles Prior and Mary Wilton, on 21 Aug 1865.
 Scanning back through the record images leads me to believe that the marriage took place in the Congregational Church in New Street, Great Dunmow.

-Charles and Ann had at least seven children:
+Charles and Ann had seven children:

 1. Charles Prior Keeble b.
 1866 Q4 Vol 4A Page 401 in Risbridge